-45 We include residential buildings, residential land, and manufactured housing in our residential property calculations.
+49 We include residential buildings, residential land, and manufactured housing in our residential property calculations.

-Economic Analysis estimate of the contribution of actual and estimated rent to national income (the latter being a key measure of economic activity that goes into the estimation of total personal income).
+We transform the value of a one percent change in assessed value into a flow of income by using the historical ratio of imputed rent from housing ownership to the assessed value of housing.
+The imputed rent figure for New Hampshire is the U.S. Bureau of Economic Analysis estimate of the contribution of actual and estimated rent to national income (the latter being a key measure of economic activity that goes into the estimation of total personal income).
 Actual rent payment information (obtained in the course of preparing the consumer price index) is used from data on the housing stock and occupancy characteristics given in the decennial census.
 Essentially, the purpose of the imputed rent estimate is to approximate the annual value of housing services created by rented and owner-occupied housing.